 “Our work against organized hate is ongoing and we will continue to review individuals, organizations, pages, groups and content against our Community Standards,” the statement added (RT, 2019a).

 In condemning the “excluding” others, they exclude their opposition.
 This is Orwellian.
-None of the groups censored above were violent, though Antifa certainly is.
+None of the groups censored above was violent, though Antifa certainly is.
 Using terms like “hate” is a substitute for an argument.
-Its meaningless name calling.
+Its meaningless name-calling.
 Its an Orwellian slang term used to silence others and permits the foolish to short-circuit any critical thought.

 In Hong Kong, the CIA has created a violent protest movement just as its trade war with China was beginning.
 China.
 This is demonstrated by the fact that anyone saying so is immediately removed from social media.
 RT says:

 Twitter got the anti-China censorship ball rolling earlier this week, in perhaps the first-ever social media preemptive strike “proactively” deplatforming hundreds of thousands of accounts for the capital crime of “sowing discord.”
 Their crimes included “undermining the legitimacy and political positions of the [Hong Kong] protest movement on the ground.”
 One could argue that the protests themselves are a form of political discord, but resistance is futile when charged with such an inchoate offense.